MileHacker Logo

 Animal Welfare

-Avoid elephant riding, caged civet coffee farms (Kopi Luwak), and animal performances that cause distress.
+Avoid elephant riding, caged civet estates that grow coffee (Kopi Luwak), and animal performances that cause distress.

 Scams & Exploitation

 Be aware of scams that pressure purchases or inflate prices.
 Use common sense.
-Do not support businesses linked to child labor.
+Don't support businesses associated with child labor.

 Charitable Giving